jlgrock/LightBrightChild/README.md

 consistent.
 You are required to have this installed prior to executing a build.
 Maven is a Java (primarily) build tool and is a little more complicated than it could be, and I suggest checking out my [Sky Child Theme](https://github.com/jlgrock/SkyChild).
 To execute this, just type "mvn clean install" from the root project directory.
+The zip file will be created and placed in the "<project>/target" directory.

 Theme development is described by reading the article at http://codex.wordpress.org Theme_Development.